Skillet Breakfast Scramble (Healthy Breakfast Skillet)

 - 1 cup shredded cheese

-Melt 2 tbsp butter in large skillet.
+- Melt butter in large skillet.
 Add ground beef, breaking it up as it cooks.
-Cook for about 5-7 minutes over medium low heat, or until cooked through.
+Cook for about 5-7 minutes over medium high heat, or until cooked through.
 Move cooked ground beef to a plate.

 Optional toppings/add in’s–greens, mushrooms, avocado, oregano, parsley, cilantro, sour cream, greek yogurt, etc!

 Approximate Choline Content: 225 mg/serving